jessiejames/jessiejames.github.io/projects/ggj.md

 <br>

 ### RUNba Rush
-<b>*These days EVERYTHING is a choking hazard for babies.
+*These days EVERYTHING is a choking hazard for babies.
-Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death! *</b>
+Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death! *
 <br><br>

 <div class="ui image">